AERO-MPPI: Anchor-Guided Ensemble Trajectory Optimization for Agile Mapless Drone Navigation: Introduction

 Mapless navigation generates and executes collision-free motions using only local, onboard perception (e.g., LiDAR point clouds).
 This avoids the error accumulation inherent in maintaining a global map and thereby enhances flight agility.
-Among sampling-based trajectory optimizers, Model Predictive Path Integral (MPPI) control~\cite{mppi2018} has emerged as a strong candidate because it flexibly accommodates diverse objective functions, system dynamics, and constraints.
-More importantly, its sampling-based optimization is well suited to parallelization.
+Among sampling-based trajectory optimizers, Model Predictive Path Integral (MPPI) control~\cite{mppi2018} is a strong candidate because it flexibly accommodates diverse objectives, system dynamics, and constraints.
+More importantly, its sampling-based optimization is well-suited to parallelization.

 However, MPPI-based planning directly on raw point clouds presents two major challenges.
 First, the repeated evaluation of collision costs against dense point sets is computationally intensive and can easily break real-time operation.
 Second, a single-start MPPI is prone to poor exploration in cluttered environments: with only one goal point guidance, MPPI rollouts often remain confined to a single homotopy class, making the planner sensitive to cost shaping and initial seeds and thus prone to local traps.
 Increasing the sampling covariance can partly alleviate this issue, but it typically slows the optimization process and can even lead to divergence or instability.